Best Pocket Sprung Mattress

 Should I consider a hybrid mattress instead?

-I’ve noticed that most people who choose a pocket sprung mattress really don’t like memory foam.
+I’ve noticed that most people who are looking for a pocket sprung mattress really don’t like memory foam and want to avoid it.
 And that’s fine.
-But don’t overlook a cross between the two – called a hybrid matterss.
+But don’t overlook a cross between the two – called a hybrid mattress.

-Nowadays most of the big mattress companies are selling hybrids, and don’t often sell full pocket sprung, but I’ve reviewed both types below, depending on your preference.
+Nowadays most of the big mattress companies are selling hybrids, and rarely sell ‘full fat’ pocket sprung, but I’ve reviewed both types below, depending on your preference.

-Pocket spring, pocket spring – these are all the same thing, generally.
+Pocket spring, pocket sprung – these are both the same thing.
 I’ll just call them ‘pocket sprung’ to avoid confusion, from here on.

 When it comes to choosing the best mattress overall, pocket sprung mattresses are still a fairly popular choice in the UK.